Shoulder Stabilisation

 Affiliated with Renowned Medical Institutions

-Mr. Ramsingh practices at Boston West Hospital and Lincoln Hospital, both part of the Circle Health Group, and serves at Pilgrim Hospital under United Lincolnshire Hospitals NHS Trust, ensuring comprehensive patient care across multiple settings.
+Mr. Ramsingh practices at Boston West Hospital under Ramsay Health group, Lincoln Hospital part of the Circle Health Group, and at Pilgrim Hospital under United Lincolnshire Hospitals NHS Trust, ensuring comprehensive patient care across multiple settings.

 Dedicated to Medical Education and Mentorship